-Winchester introduced their .338 Winchester Magnum in 1958 to a specific group of hunters of large North American game.
-The popularity of the cartridge soon spread to Africa where hunters used it to harvest medium game and some large animals as well.
+In 1958, Winchester introduced their .338 Winchester Magnum to a specific group of hunters of large North American game.
+The popularity of the cartridge soon spread to Africa, where hunters used it to harvest medium-sized game as well as some large animals.

 The .338 used a .375 H&H Magnum case that had been necked down to take the smaller .338 caliber bullet.
-This allowed the use of a rather heavy bullet pushed by enough powder so that a 200 grain soft point bullet will nearly reach 3,000 feet per second and have a muzzle energy exceeding 3,800 foot pounds.
-The Winchester Model 70 Alaskan was among the first rifles that was chambered for to fire cartridge.
-Winchester designed this rifle with the hunter of big game in Alaska in mind.
-The .338 has a reputation for being one of the best cartridges for hunting elk in use today, and has also been employed with great success for bear hunting as well.
-A great advantage of the cartridge is how well it retains energy at long distances.
-With the right load, it still has nearly 2,000 foot pounds of energy available at 400 yards.
-This makes the effective range of the .338 better than the .375 H&H Magnum.
+This allowed the use of a rather heavy bullet, which meant that with enough powder, a 200 grain soft point bullet could reach 3,000 feet per second and a muzzle energy exceeding 3,800 foot pounds.
+The Winchester Model 70 Alaskan was among the first rifles chambered for this cartridge and was designed with the hunter of big Alaskan game in mind.
+With a reputation for being one of the best cartridges for hunting elk in use today, the .338 has also been employed with great success for bear hunting.
+A great advantage of this cartridge is how well it retains energy at long distances.
+With the right load, it has nearly 2,000 foot pounds of energy available at 400 yards – making the effective range of the .338 better than the .375 H&H Magnum.

-All that power and reach comes with a cost.
-The rifles which fire .338 are built heavily and weigh and average of 8 to 10 pounds.
+But all that power and reach comes with a cost.
+The rifles that fire .338 are built heavily and weigh an average of eight to ten pounds.
 More often discussed than gun weight is the recoil factor.
-The .30-06 generates recoil in the range of 15 foot pounds, while the .338 Winchester Magnum generates recoil in the range of 30 foot pounds!
-This is a significant number for recoil, but it's not enough to dissuade the hunters who need the performance that this cartridge presents.
+While the .30-06 generates recoil in the range of 15 foot pounds, the .338 Winchester Magnum generates recoil in the range of 30 foot pounds!
+This is a significant number for recoil, but it's not enough to dissuade hunters who need the performance that this cartridge presents.

-Several major manufacturers sell rifles chambered for the .338 Winchester Magnum.
-These companies include Winchester, naturally, Ruger, and Remington.
-Weatherby and Savage also make some of the more well known rifles made to fire the .338.
+Several major manufacturers sell rifles chambered for the .338 Winchester Magnum, including Winchester (obviously), Ruger, and Remington.
+Weatherby and Savage also make some of the more well known options.
 Bolt action rifles are the most common platform, although Browning makes a BAR semi-automatic rifle that is chambered for the .338.

-.338 Winchester Magnum ammunition is also for sale from nearly every US ammo manufacturer.
-Federal and Hornady sell high performance ammunition for hunting that includes their most advanced bullet designs which make this excellent hunting cartridge that much better.
+.338 Winchester Magnum ammunition is also for sale from nearly every U.S. manufacturer.
+Federal and Hornady sell high-performance ammo for hunting, and their advanced bullet designs make this excellent hunting cartridge even better.